What Are The Most Painful Piercings?

 A Summary

-If you’re worried about pain, it’s important to do your research.
-Nipple, septum, and genital piercings tend to hurt the most, while earlobe and nostril piercings are usually less painful.
+If you’re worried about piercing pain, knowledge is your best tool.
+Nipple, septum, and genital piercings tend to be the most painful, while earlobe, nostril, and eyebrow piercings are generally easier to tolerate.